dylanpieper/ShinySurveyJS-Template/readme.md

 ## Setup Dynamic Fields

-1. You can run the queries in `setup_example.sql` to create the setup tables and insert the example data.
+1. Run the queries in `setup_example.sql` to create the setup tables and insert the example data.

 <!-- -->

-2. Optionally, create and manage your own dynamic fields table by creating a table and mapping your fields to the `config_json` field as a JSON object.
-The `table_name` is the table name.
+2. Create and manage your own dynamic fields table by creating a table and mapping your fields to the `config_json` field as a JSON object.
+The `table_name` is the table name for the dynamic field .
 The `group_col` is the column that will be used to filter the dynamic fields.
-Using `select_group`, the group can be set to populate the choices in a JSON field or defined in the URL for individual tracking.
+Using `select_group`, the group either populates the group objects as choices in a JSON input field or is defined in the URL for individual tracking.
 The `choices_col` is the column used to locate the field name and populate the survey choices.
 The `surveys` field is a list of survey names that the dynamic field applies to.

+[Add dynamic survey examples here.]

 Because the app uses URL queries, don't use spaces and special characters for the `group_col` value.